Can a diabetes pill fix antipsychotic weight gain?

 Summary

-This study tests if adding empagliflozin, a diabetes drug, can reduce weight gain and other metabolic problems caused by olanzapine in people with schizophrenia.
-About 40 adults aged 18-60 who take olanzapine will receive either empagliflozin or a placebo.
-The main goal is to see if the drug helps control body weight and blood sugar safely.
+This study tests whether adding empagliflozin, a diabetes drug, can reduce weight gain and other metabolic side effects caused by olanzapine in people with schizophrenia.
+Forty adults aged 18 to 60 who take olanzapine will receive either empagliflozin or a placebo for several weeks.
+The main goal is to see if the drug helps control body weight and BMI.

 Disclaimer Read more